Aosana/Brii/README.md

 ### Start Skyrim

 Start the game and exit once you're in the main menu.
 This will ensure any settings files needed by Wabbajack are created in the game's root directory.
+If you have not yet launched The Elder Scrolls V: Skyrim Anniversary Edition, then you will be prompted to download all the Creation Club mods.
+Do so as they are all used within Brii!

 ## Using Wabbajack